tskit-dev/tutorials/docs/wfforward.md

 For examples where simplification happens at regular intervals, we make use of temporary containers for nodes and mutations.
 Strictly speaking, we can avoid this when working entirely in Python.
 However, if writing a simulation in C or C++ and sending the data to `msprime` or to the `tskit` C API, these temporary containers will be either very handy and/or required.

+## Correctness testing

+We have done the work to show that the `wf3` function below gives the correct distribution of summary statistics.
+We leave that out of this notebook because it takes many hours on a laptop using multiple processors because this is all pure Python.
+You'll have to trust us for now or, better yet, do it yourself!

 ```python
 %matplotlib inline